Devashri21/Advanced-C-Lab-Manual/Module 7.md

 Result:
-Thus, the program is verified successfully
+Thus, the program to dynamically allocate memory to store information about multiple subjects (name and marks), input the details for each subject, and then display the stored information is verified successfully